 The goal of the residency program is to train future leaders in the field of radiation oncology.
 Residents receive excellent training in clinical radiation oncology, treatment planning, radiation physics and radiobiology, enabling graduates to provide comprehensive patient care.
 Residents conduct substantive research in clinical radiation oncology, translational science, education, health services research, and safety and quality improvement.
 They have 12 months dedicated to research during PGY-4.

 Clinical didactics are organized into blocks by disease site.
 Each block includes lectures, case sessions, journal clubs, and hands-on dosimetry/contouring sessions.
-The didactics are given by the faculty with disease site specialties.
-Our radiation biology and medical physics courses are led by nationally recognized scientists.
+The didactics are given by the faculty with expertise in the disease site.
+Our medical physics course is led by Dr. Eric Ford, who has published a curriculum utilized nationally.
+The radiation biology course is a combination of online and in person lectures.
 Residents are given protected time from clinical duties for morning lectures and from 8-11 am each Friday for a block of didactics.

 Dr. Lia Halasz meets weekly with residents to discuss program needs and leadership topics.
 Dr. Kent Wallner organizes a monthly journal club, during which residents learn to critically evaluate the literature.
 Resident education is enhanced by case sessions with visiting professors and monthly Grand Rounds.
-We also include hands-on brachytherapy labs, virtual reality sessions.
+We also include hands-on brachytherapy labs.

-Residents all have a year of dedicated research time during their PGY-4 year.
+Residents focus on research during their PGY-4 year.
 They are assigned a research/career mentor in the second half of their PGY-2 year and submit research proposals to the program in the PGY-3 year.
-There is an option for Holman Pathway, though few residents will take this path and must demonstrate an interest in a career centered around research, among other requirements.
+There is an option for Holman Pathway, though few residents will take this path and must demonstrate an interest in a career centered around research, as well as exceptional clinical milestone performance.

 A broad range of research is supported.
 Examples of recent resident research projects include translational research regarding immunotherapy and radiation therapy, functional imaging in liver and lung cancer, health disparities for American Indian/Alaskan Native communities, quality improvement and safety culture, proton therapy outcomes, and physical compensators for Cobalt machines to approximate IMRT treatments in India.
 Click here to see our AY21-22 Chief Residents present their research year projects at our Radiation Oncology Grand Rounds.